 2. Great South Tower Of St. Vitus Cathedral

 People usually only go inside the St. Vitus Cathedral which is beautiful and majestic part of the 3rd court of Prague Castle.
 But there is yet another beautiful place to be discovered – the Cathedral tower.
-There is no elevator so you need to walk up nearly 300 steps to get there.
-The view from 100 m high tower is amazing!
-Along the way to the top you can also admire the biggest bell in the Czech Republic called Zikmund.
-If they want to make it ring, 6 people need to come!
+There is no elevator so you need to walk up nearly 300 steps and also pay entrance fee for this exercise – 150 CZK.
+Along the way to the top you can admire the biggest bell in the Czech Republic called Zikmund.
+If they want to make it ring, 6 people need to come to make it move!

 3. Petřín Tower

-Petřín Tower is located at the very top of Petřín hill, lovely park located close to Castle district and Malá Strana (Lesser Town).
-The tower is local curiosity as it is truly a small copy of Eiffel Tower in Paris built at the end of 19th century in nearly same elevation level as Eiffel Tower (of course with the hill underneath).
+Petřín lookout tower is located at the very top of Petřín hill, lovely park located close to Castle district (Hradčany) and Malá Strana (Lesser Town).
 There is a funicular going up to the hill.
 The funicular is part of public transport, therefore you can use any public transport ticket to get there.
 The ride takes aprox.
 5 minutes.
-After another five minutes walking you will reach entrance of the tower where you can decide whether to walk up or use elevator.
-Views from the top are amazing.
-From one side you will see the historical center and Vltava river, while from the other side you can admire Prague Castle or the biggest stadium in a world – Strahov Stadium.
+After another five minutes walking you will reach the entrance to Petřín lookout tower.
+The views from the top are amazing.
+Entrance fee 150 CZK.

 4. Žižkov TV Tower

-Žižkov TV Tower is iconic element rising above Prague panorama.
+Žižkov TV Tower is an iconic element rising above Prague panorama.
 Visible almost from every angle of the city.
-With its 216 m it is the highest building in Czech Republic.
+With its 216 m it is the highest building in the Czech Republic.
 It is also known as the second ugliest building in the world according to voting on VirtualTourist website (first is the Mechanic Theater in Baltimore, Maryland).
-However, there are three absolutely cool parts of the tower which should convince you to visit this place and funky Žižkov neighbourhood.
+However, there are three absolutely cool parts of the tower that may convince you to visit it.
+Entrance fee 250 CZK.

 1. babies – on the outer part of the tower you can find several giant babies crawling up to the top.
-Created by famous Czech artist, David Černý.
+Created by controversial Czech artist, David Černý.

 PRAGUE PARKS AND GARDENS